Patrick642/Bookmarks/README.md

 # Bookmarks
-An application for storing and sharing bookmarks.
+An application for storing and sharing bookmarks written in pure PHP.

 ## Requirements
   * PHP 8.2.0 or higher